Does Cocaine Addiction Cause Withdrawal Symptoms?

 “Does cocaine use cause withdrawal?”

-The answer we have to this is slightly complicated.
-Cocaine withdrawal is unlike heroin, alcohol or benzodiazepine withdrawal.
+The answer we have to this is slightly complicated. cocaine addiction withdrawal symptoms are unlike heroin, alcohol or benzodiazepine withdrawal.
 Cocaine has no visible physical withdrawal symptoms like the latter drugs, which can cause symptoms from vomiting and shaking to full blown grand mal seizures.
-The user experiences cocaine withdrawal when they cut down or quit taking the drug.
+The user experiences cocaine withdrawal symptoms when they cut down or quit taking the drug.
 This phenomenon is also known as crashing.
 The symptoms during a crash can range from mild to extreme (severe depression and cravings).

 Symptoms Experienced During Cocaine Crash or Withdrawal